-- · Completed application; - Master's degree with focus in specialty nursing and minimum GPA of at least 3.0/4.0; - Receipt of official transcript from all universities and colleges attended: - Unencumbered license to practice as a registered nurse (RN) in the United States; - For advanced practice roles: - Current recognition as advanced practice registered nurse (APRN) by state Board of Nursing in a state where the role is recognized. - Results of the national APRN certification examination. - For nurse administrators: - Current licensure as a registered nurse. - Results of a national certification in administration preferred. - Additional coursework will be required if the master's degree is not in nursing. - · Resume or curriculum vita; - Three professional references; - Satisfactory completion of an interview, either by phone or in person (if applicable); - Remittance of \$50 non-refundable application fee; and - One- to two-page essay describing how applicant's professional goals are congruent with the DNP Program objectives.
+- Completed application; - Master's degree with focus in specialty nursing and minimum GPA of at least 3.0/4.0; - Receipt of two official transcripts from all universities and colleges attended: - Unencumbered license to practice as a registered nurse (RN) in the United States: - For advanced practice roles: - Current recognition as advanced practice registered nurse (APRN) by state Board of Nursing in a state where the role is recognized.

+- For nurse administrators: - · Current licensure as a registered nurse; - National certification in administration preferred; - Additional coursework will be required if the master's degree is not in nursing; - Resume or curriculum vita; - Three professional references (suggestions are from a supervisor, previous faculty or other professional reference); - Satisfactory completion of an interview, either by phone or in person (if applicable); - Remittance of \$100 non-refundable application fee; and - An essay addressing 1) specific personal, academic and/or professional strengths or accomplishments and how these qualify you as a strong candidate for the TCU DNP program; 2) your interest in a clinical doctorate and how the program goals will help you achieve your goals; and 3) an overview of your proposed area of interest for your final capstone project.
+The essay is to be double spaced with one-inch margins, Times New Roman 12 font and a maximum of two pages.